Västberga helicopter robbery: Subsequent events

 Swedish police arrested six male suspects in connection with the robbery.
 They were listed as being aged 21 to 36, but were otherwise unidentified in accordance with Swedish privacy laws.
 The Serbian Interior Minister Ivica Dačić claimed that former members of the BIA Red Berets took part in the robbery.
 One month prior to the robbery, Serbian police informed the Swedish embassy in Belgrade that a criminal group was preparing a robbery in Stockholm, but Swedish authorities apparently failed to act effectively on this information.
-One out of the seven sentenced men were from Serbia.
+One out of the seven sentenced men was from Serbia.

 Arrests

 Swedish police quickly identified and arrested the suspects.
 Two days after the robbery, Safa Kadhum flew to the Dominican Republic where he was arrested by local law enforcement at the Swedish government's request.
 Swedish police immediately chartered a private plane to bring him back to Sweden.
 Alexander Eriksson instead flew to the Canary Islands.
 He was met at the airport by a special operations unit of the Swedish police.
 The police identified Goran Bojovic as the one who led the robbery.